 The Roxbury School District Board of Education supports the principles of intellectual freedom inherent in the First Amendment of the Constitution of the United States and expressed in the Library Bill of Rights of the American Library Association and Students' Right to Read of the National Council of Teachers of English.
-The Roxbury School District School Libraries recognizes the student's right of free and equitable access to many different types of books.
-The Libraries also recognizes the right of teachers and administrators to select books and other materials in accordance with current trends in education and to make them available in the schools.
+The Roxbury School District School Libraries recognize the student's right to free and equitable access to many different types of books.
+The Libraries also recognize the right of teachers and administrators to select books and other materials in accordance with current trends in education and to make them available in the schools.
 It is therefore the policy of the District Libraries to require the materials selected for our school be in accordance with the following:

 - 1. Books and other reading materials shall be chosen for values of interest and enlightenment of all students in the community.
-A book shall not be excluded because of the race, identity, gender, sexual orientation, nationality, political, ethic, cultural, or religious views of the writer or of its style and language. - 2.
+A book shall not be excluded because of the race, identity, gender, sexual orientation, nationality, political, ethnic, cultural, or religious views of the writer or of its style and language. - 2.
 Every effort will be made to provide materials that present all points of view concerning the trends, problems, and issues of our times (international, national, and local).
-Books or other materials of sound factual authority shall not be prescribed or removed from library shelves or classrooms because of partisan, doctrinal approval or disapproval.

-3. Censorship of books shall be challenged in order to maintain the school's responsibility to provide information and enlightenment.
+Books or other materials of sound factual authority shall not be prescribed or removed from library shelves or classrooms because of partisan, doctrinal approval or disapproval. - 3.
+Censorship of books shall be challenged in order to maintain the school's responsibility to provide information and enlightenment.
 In accordance with this, the Board has adopted Policy 9130 and 2530.
-Regulations can be found at 9130 and 2530.
+Regulations can be found at 9130 and 2530. - 4.
+The Superintendent will form a review committee to consider concerns including, but not limited to the following district staff members: a media specialist, a teacher, a principal, a subject/content supervisor, and a mental health professional as well as a parent and a student (as appropriate).